 This approach allows faculty members to focus on the nuances and intricacies of leadership, such as workplace harassment and performance reviews, to enable students to lead multi-faceted organizations that have strategic challenges, such as diversity, inclusive prosperity, and equitable access.
 Professors invest in their students, developing a foundation for core leadership concepts that will prepare them to be innovative visionaries in their respective fields.
 To aid in this, students participate in a convening, an experiential residency created to provide real-world experience.

 “We offer a remote learning opportunity in a world where learning and training are becoming virtual, which gives you an edge,” explains Reiss Medwed.

-Upon completing the program, graduates will have a distinct competitive advantage among their peers.
+Upon completing a doctorate of education in organizational leadership, graduates will have a distinct competitive advantage among their peers.
 Beyond the tactical skills gained in bachelor’s degree programs, an EdD prepares graduates to step into an organization and immediately capitalize on its current challenges, using the skills and knowledge obtained in the classroom.

 “You’re walking away with the mindset and ability to engage in deeper critical thinking, intellectual curiosity, to really solve complex problems in your place of practice,” shares Reiss Medwed.

 Networking is key to a successful career, which is why these types of opportunities are a cornerstone of Northeastern’s program.
 In addition to being prepared for the workforce, the program gives you access to a global network of alumni and industry professionals who can assist you with job opportunities, professional support, and career growth.

 “We provide a virtual network that is global in nature and that hits the scale of over 2,500 members giving you a competitive advantage,” says Reiss Medwed.
 “This network is comprised of professionals all over the globe, allowing you to foster and maintain relationships with industry professionals.”

 Organizational Leadership Salary